There is no denying the benefits of beard oil.

 By getting just the raw ingredient, not only will your wallet thank you, but it will also be free of any of the extra stuff like essential oils, synthetic fragrances, etc.

-If you are looking to pick this up, then we would recommend checking out sites like Amazon as they have a fairly wide (and dare I say better) selection than what you will find locally.
+If you are looking to pick this up, then we would recommend checking out sites like Amazon as they have a fairly comprehensive (and dare I say better) selection than what you will find locally.

-Applying Night Time Beard Oil Is Different Than Daytime Application
+Applying Night-Time Beard Oil Is Different Than Daytime Application

 When you are applying your beard oil or carrier oil at night, you want to do things just a little bit differently.